dinushka114/Tourista/README.md

 - 📅 Plan Your Trip: Create personalized itineraries by saving favorite destinations, attractions, and activities.

-- 🗺️ Interactive Maps: Explore destinations with detailed information on attractions, restaurants, and points of interest.

 - ⭐ User Reviews and Ratings: Read and contribute reviews and ratings from fellow travelers.

 - 🔒 User Authentication: Securely create an account and access additional features like saving favorites and contributing to the forum.